Western Fremont Historical Society

 - Ex-Officio Board Member: Ellen Hopkins, Church Building Preservation Project Manager

-The Board meets the fourth Thursday of each month (except December) at the Riverside Café in Howard.
+The Board meets the fourth Thursday of each month (except December).
 The public is welcome to attend.
 Please call Shari Mohr, 719-942-3355, to confirm meeting date, place and time.

 The Western Fremont Historical Society was founded in 1989.
 It was created to preserve the history of the Pleasant Valley Area.
 Our area spans from Parkdale to Wellsville, Colorado.
 We preserve the stories and the heritage of the people that settled and those who live there now.